Skip to content

 note

 Degenerate contours, segments, and Bezier arcs may be reported.
-In most cases, it is best to filter these out before using the outline for stroking or other path modification purposes (which may cause degenerate segments to become non-degenrate and visible, like when stroke caps are used or the path is otherwise outset).
+In most cases, it is best to filter these out before using the outline for stroking or other path modification purposes (which may cause degenerate segments to become non-degenerate and visible, like when stroke caps are used or the path is otherwise outset).
 Some glyph outlines may contain deliberate degenerate single points for mark attachement.

 Similarly, the function returns success for an empty outline also (doing nothing, that is, not calling any emitter); if necessary, you should filter this out, too.